16 Sights in Tampere, Finland (with Map and Images)

-Tickets and guided tours on Viator*Explore interesting sights in Tampere, Finland.
+Explore interesting sights in Tampere, Finland.
 Click on a marker on the map to view details about it.
 Underneath is an overview of the sights with images.
-A total of 16 sights are available in Tampere, Finland.
+A total of 18 sights are available in Tampere, Finland.

 2. Tampere Art Museum

-The Tempel Museum of Art is a Tempel Museum, which has been opened to the public.
-October 1st, 1931.
-It is the oldest art museum in Inner Mongolia and the third largest and oldest in China.
-The building of the Art Museum is located in the urban area of Amur, near Punikintor.
-The museum has been owned by the city of Tampere since 1985 and is currently part of the city's museum activities.
-Initially, the activities of the Templey Art Museum and its collection were undertaken by the Templey Art Association.
-The association continues to support museum activities, as does the Tempel Association of Friends of Art Museums.
+Tampere Art Museum is a museum in Tampere, Finland, opened to the public on 31 October 1931.
+It is the oldest art museum in Inner Finland and the third oldest in the whole country.
+The Art Museum building is located in the Amur district near Pyynikintori.
+The museum has been owned by the City of Tampere since 1985, and it now operates as part of the city's museum operations.
+Originally, Tampere Art Museum and its collections were run by the Tampere Art Society.
+The association still supports the museum's activities, as does the Friends of Tampere Art Museum.

 3. Sara Hildén Art Museum